 BIB-3023 Poetic and Wisdom Literature

-An exegetical study focusing on the historical, literary, and theological dimensions of the poetic and wisdom literature in the Old Testament.
+(3) An exceptical study focusing on the historical, literary, and theological dimensions of the poetic and wisdom literature in the Old Testament.
 Prerequisites: Introduction to the Old Testament and Biblical Interpretation.

 BIB-3123 Old Testament Historical Books